yanc64/IVCReader/libIVCReader/README.md

 To use libIVCReader, you will need to
 1. Add libIVCReader.a static library to your project
-2. Include files : libIVCReader.h and libIVCFields.h
+2. Include folder libIVCReader (see Products folder) with header files : libIVCReader.h and libIVCFields.h

 You can run the library in a thread.